Ruz-on-git/Ruz-s-Figura-Libs/Libs/Join In Animations/README.md

 ---

 ## Installation
+I would highly suggest looking at the example for how to setup an avatar as it will probaly do a better explanation than me.

 Place the JoinInAnimations file in your APIs folder (or wherever defined in your config) with your other dependencies.